Purchasing School Meals

 Gaithersburg, MD 20879

-Students/families can apply at any time during the school year.
+Students/families can apply anytime during the school year.

-Why was my child’s application determined to be not eligible for the program?
+Why was my child’s application determined not eligible for the program?

 Applications are evaluated solely on the number of household members and gross income—no other circumstances can be considered.
 If you believe your gross income (amount before deductions) is at or less than the maximum income limits for your household size that is listed on the back of the application, you should contact the Division of Food and Nutrition Services to be certain that you have completed your application correctly.